 Inclusive Excellence Postdoctoral Teaching Fellows

 The Inclusive Excellence Postdoctoral Teaching Fellowship initiative is sponsored by the office of academic affairs.
-For more information, contact Cheryl Moore-Thomas, associate vice president for faculty affairs and diversity & professor of education specialties.
+For more information, contact Cindy Moore, Associate Vice President for Undergraduate Academic Affairs and Faculty Development & Professor of Writing.